Fire kills dozens in Russian psychiatric hospital

 RAMENSKY, Russia Thirty-eight people were killed, most of them in their beds, in a fire that raged through a psychiatric hospital near Moscow on Friday, raising questions about the care of mentally ill patients in Russia.

 The fire, which broke out at around 2 a.m.
-(2300 BST on Thursday), swept through a single-storey building at the hospital, a collection of wood and brick huts with bars on some windows that was home to people sent there on grounds of mental illness by Russian courts.
+(6 p.m.
+ET on Thursday), swept through a single-storey building at the hospital, a collection of wood and brick huts with bars on some windows that was home to people sent there on grounds of mental illness by Russian courts.

 By mid morning, a few blackened walls were left standing.
 The roof had caved in on top of the twisted metal frames of what were once beds.
 Bodies lay on nearby grass, covered with blankets.